TentaRJ/GameJolt-FNF-Integration/README.md

 # GameJolt FNF Integration

-## This project is designed to be used with **Friday Night Funkin Mods**.
-This allows you to add trohies in your GameJolt gamepage and award them to the user.
+## This project is designed to be used with **Friday Night Funkin**.
+This allows you to add trohies in your GameJolt gamepage and award them to the user along with adding scores to leaderboard tables!

 ### Included in the repo is the API to add trophies and the state (GameJoltLogin) to sign the user in.

-### Programmed using Kade Engine 1.6.1.
-Support for other engines are limited, as I have not tested other engines with this integration.

 ### Have any issues?
 Report them to the repo via <a href="https://github.com/TentaRJ/GameJolt-FNF-Integration/issues">Github Issues</a>!

-### Thanks for reading this!
-Hope this all helps!

 ### -tenta